 For good or bad, no longer is this country a lonesome outpost of inhospitable temperatures and indigenous tribes living off the land, though some of that still exists further north.
 Inuit traditions are changing just as fast as the ice is melting with ATVs replacing sled dogs, apartments replacing primitive settlements, and imports providing a wealth of variety.

 Some of the Inuit people have had to assimilate or risk extinction since so much of their original survival depended on hunting.
 That doesn’t change the way people eat here, just the way reindeer, seal and even whale is caught and prepared.

 At restaurants like Gertrud Rask inside the Hans Egede Hotel and Ulo at Hotel Arctic in Ilulissat plenty of fresh native cuisine includes staples inherit to this once frigid landscape.

-“Siirsinniq” – Ice swelling over partially frozen river
+“Siirsinniq” – Ice swelling over a partially frozen river

-I’m a few miles north of the Artic circle and feeling an immediate connection to nature among 5,000 retired sled dogs, a population that exceeds people.
+I’m a few miles north of the Arctic circle and feeling an immediate connection to nature among 5,000 retired sled dogs, a population that exceeds people.

 “Kanirnartuq” – Icy mist